CatalinPToader/PracticalCGC/README.md

 ## LXC Containers
     ./create_bg.sh -- Creates a lxc container in the background (using daemon) ./connect_container.sh -- !Attaches! to a container to bypass login requirements.

+## KVM
+    ./kvm_create.sh -- Creates a new KVM machine based on an existing image ./kvm_start.sh -- Starts a machine
+    ./kvm_bg_vnc.sh -- Starts a machine in background, and opens vnc for connections SSH_WHAT_DO -- Instructions for if they ask for ssh or dumb stuff